nz-Mark-Y/JavaGameProject/README.md

 ### COMPSYS 302 Java Game Design Project ###
 * [Group 01](https://www.youtube.com/watch?v=PfYnvDL0Qcw)
-* Prototype Version
+* Final Submission Version
-* MVC Class Diagram updated in appendix of Planning/Group01ProjectPlan.pdf

 ### How do I play?###
-To see the in game GUI:
+Use the arrow keys and ENTER to navigate the menus.
+To play a campaign game:

+* From the main menu, select Campaign
+* In the Campaign menu you can choose to create a new campaign, continue a campaign in progress, or play a campaign level

+To play a multiplayer or single player game:

-* From the main menu, select Multiplayer, then Start
+* From the main menu, select Multiplayer
+* In the Player select screen use LEFT or RIGHT to choose each player's class, and UP to toggle between player or AI control.
-* Use the arrow keys and ENTER to navigate the menus
+* In the Mutators select screen use UP and DOWN to select a mutator, and ENTER key to modify it.
+* Press ENTER and then Start to play

 To play the game:

-* Top Left Player: A, D
+* Top Left Player: A, D, W
-* Bottom Left Player: J, L
+* Bottom Left Player: J, L, I
-* Bottom Right Player: LEFT, RIGHT
+* Bottom Right Player: LEFT, RIGHT, UP
-* Top Right Player: NUMPAD3, NUMPAD9 (ensure NUMLOCK is on)
+* Top Right Player: NUMPAD9, NUMPAD3, NUMPAD5 (ensure NUMLOCK is on)

 ### How do I set up in Eclipse? ###
 1. Clone the repository onto your system